lucasdefariasbezerra/star_wars_game/README.md

 # Star Wars Game
-This project is about a game quiz about StarWars Characters where the player must match as many characters as possible in two minutes.
+This project is about a StarWars Characters game quiz where the player must match as many characters as possible in 10 atempts.

 To have the project running on local machine the prerequisites are:
   - node js last LTS